BelfaidaMedReda/-Approximation-/README.md

 This project provides an approximation of π using the Monte Carlo method and visualizes the results on a 7-segment display in a series of PPM images, which are then combined into an animated GIF.

+This Markdown file now includes:
+1. An overview of the project
+2. Explanations for both `monte_carlo.py` and `draw.py` scripts
+3. Usage instructions for both scripts
+4. A detailed explanation of the `draw.py` script's functions
+5. The resulting GIF animation showing the π approximation

+The GIF is included at the end of the file and should display when the Markdown is rendered, assuming the `output.gif` file is in the same directory as this Markdown file.

 ## Overview

 The project consists of two main scripts: